 After a decade of teaching in schools, I decided to go back to university to take up an M.Sc. in Biomedical and Molecular Sciences research to refresh my subject knowledge and get new ideas for experiments to run back in school.
 This has been reminded me of the importance of the learner experience and the power of good teaching.

-In the initial meeting, I'll aim to find out the student's weaknesses, strengths, general interests and preferred learning style.
+In the initial meeting, I'll aim to find out the student's weaknesses, strengths, and general interests.
 If the aim is exam preparation, I will get the student to complete selected past year paper questions.
 This helps me find out what areas the student needs support with and also how I could present material in a way that will engage him/her.
 We will then agree a plan of action together.
 In on going sessions, I will also try to integrate and model key study skills such as mind mapping, taking concise notes, memory tricks etc. There will be quizzes either oral or written at the end of each lesson or start of the following lesson to check how much learning has been made.
 The student will then be ask to evaluate their own progress and set targets for themselves.
-Regular file checks will also be made as my experience tells me that well-organised students are 99% of the time the best performing students.

 What I do when I am not tutoring